TERREMEMBER/znbase/docs/content/v2.0/manage/data-migration/bulk-import.md

 ---

-Depending on the data volume imported, various bulk import tools can be used to load data into YugabyteDB.
+Depending on the data volume imported, various bulk import tools can be used to load data into ZNbaseDB.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>